Buck3ts41/Il2Cpp-Base-Cheat/README.md

 Compile in Release x64

 # Usage - Source
+Install MinHook.

-compile and inject, i used Process hacker 2
+compile and inject, i used Process hacker 2.

 # if you need help, start an issue!